cmstead/js-codeformer/README.md

 - Svelte -- requires the Svelte extension to work
     - https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode

+## Extension Settings ##

+Currently settings are limited to just one: "Use Semicolons"

+There are folks who use them and folks who don't.
+In order to better serve people, semicolons in generated code can be turned on or off.
+They are on by default -- this is the TC39 recommendation.

 ## Refactorings, Conversions, and Actions ##

 JS CodeFormer has a number of automated code actions you can take.
 They are separated into the following categories: